ethereumgeek/simple_drizzle/README.md

 ```
 Now the app works in Coinbase Wallet.

-Why does this app work with the fixed drizzle repo, but the first one didn't?
+Why does this app work with the fixed drizzle repo, but the first one doesn't?
 This is the mystery we're trying to solve.

+The way the first app uses Drizzle is based on the code in https://github.com/truffle-box/drizzle-box.
+The working app uses DrizzleContext, whereas the non-working one uses DrizzleProvider.

-If you have ideas please let me know.
+If you have ideas about why the first app fails to load Drizzle please let me know.
 Either open up an issue in this repo or email elliotolds at gmail.